daniel-molina/visualequation/doc/FORMALISM.md

 *   It is a non-user op, and
 *   Its argument is a non-user arg

+A **generalized symbol** (**gsymb**) is a symbol or a parameter associated to a non-user argument.
+In Visual Equation, they are symbols or GOP-pars.

 ### User subequations definitions and rules

 A **0-ulevel usubeq of a subeq S** is:

 *   If S is a usubeq, S.
 *   Elif S is a symbol, it does not exist.
-(Today every symbol is usubeq)
+(Today every symbol is a usubeq)
 *   Else (S is a block), a **0-ulevel** usubeq of a S-par**.

 A **N-ulevel usubeq of a subeq S**, N being a positive integer, is: